mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 ### CNS device volume size and `openshift_storage_glusterfs_block_host_vol_size`

 In our test, we have a 894G NVMe device for each CNS node.
-At the installation time of CNS, `openshift_storage_glusterfs_block_host_vol_size=350` was used at the beginning which is decreased to `200` for better use of space on the disk.
+When we installed CNS, `openshift_storage_glusterfs_block_host_vol_size=350` was used at the beginning which is decreased to `200` for better use of space on the disk.

 ### Jenkins image tag and route for OCP